 Patient Voices Influencing the Low Vision Service in Wales

-Representatives from Sight Life, Low Vision Service Wales and Wales Council of the Blind will provide an insight into how patients influence the Low Vision Service in Wales and how the service integrates optometry, rehabilitation and third sector organisations.
-In addition, Sight Life will discuss how recipients of the service support one another through their peer support group.
+Representatives from Sight Life, Low Vision Service Wales and Wales Council of the Blind provided an insight into how patients influence the Low Vision Service in Wales and how the service integrates optometry, rehabilitation and third sector organisations.
+In addition, Sight Life discussed how recipients of the service support one another through their peer support group.

 Digital support groups: How we utilised data, evaluation, and dashboards to create client focussed digital support

-This workshop will focus on how Glaucoma UK designed and developed effective digital support group evaluation tools that have enabled us to understand more about our clients, their needs and expectations, and how we can provide a better service going forward.
-This workshop will be useful to any organisation looking at starting or improving their current digital support group provision and more generally, anyone who is interested in how client led, evidence-based data can be used to shape service provision.
+This workshop focused on how Glaucoma UK designed and developed effective digital support group evaluation tools that have enabled us to understand more about their clients, their needs and expectations, and how Glaucoma UK can provide a better service going forward.
+This workshop was aimed at organisations looking at starting or improving their current digital support group provision and more generally, anyone who is interested in how client led, evidence-based data can be used to shape service provision.